attack-monkey/Lean-Functional-Typescript/README.md

 ```

-And `doubleMap` and `quadMap` can be added to a 'library' object to help with grouping.
+And `doubleMap` and `quadMap` can be added to a parent object to help with grouping.

 ```typescript